sasan-j/wierder/README.md

 - Give Up button.

 ## Additional modes
-The game mode can be changed by clicking WORDLE+ at the top of the screen or swiping the board in either direction.
+The game mode can be changed by clicking WIERDER at the top of the screen or swiping the board in either direction.

 **Hourly mode**: A new word every hour.